jeremyxianx/bd_cs2d/docs/source/api.rst

 .. warning::
-          This methods only concerns the accuracy on selected samples.
+          The above methods only concerns the accuracy on selected samples.